phetsims/masses-and-springs/doc/implementation-notes.md

 Start by reading the model description in https://github.com/phetsims/masses-and-springs/blob/master/doc/model.md

 The main model for this simulation is 'MassesAndSpringsModel', which contains the rest of the model components.
-The sim at its core has a set of mass and a set of spring objects.
+The sim at its core has a set of mass objects and a set of spring objects.
 Once a mass is dragged near a spring’s bottom end it is attached and the spring oscillates once released.

 The mass is responsible for its vector calculations regarding forces, velocity, and acceleration.
 The spring is responsible for calculating all energy values and oscillation patterns.
 During motion, the model will calculate new values in the mass and spring step functions.
 See model.md for an explanation of calculations.

-Some creative liberties were taken when deciding on limit for damping coefficients to make the oscillation look smooth.
+Some creative liberties were taken when deciding on limits for damping coefficients to make the oscillation look smooth.
 There are preset gravity values attributed its respective planet and all other gravity values are custom.

 Energy values in the model are calculated for each spring independently.
 Energy values shown in the graph on the Lab and Energy screens are qualitative representations of the values and are unit less.
 Additionally, the energy values are only calculated when a spring has a mass attached.

 The model is able to account for an adjustable mass value and responds dynamically.